-Vegetable butter is obtained by blending the nutritive natural fatty fractions of a vegetable oil.
+Vegetable Butters are obtained by blending the nutritive natural fatty fractions of vegetable oils.
 Depending on the butter, the fractions come directly from either the oil, hydrogenated oil or the unsaponifiable fraction.
-Vegetable butters are solid at room temperature.
+Vegetable Butters are solid at room temperature.
 The percentage of the unsaponifiable fraction of a vegetable oil is usually very low.
 It requires a large quantity of processed oil to yield a significant quantity of butter.

-Cocoa butter has been used for centuries as a skin care emollient.
-Vegetable butters are becoming more wildly incorporated into cosmetics and skin care products as they are rich in beneficial nutrients.
+Cocoa Butter is an example of a vegetable butter that has been used for centuries as a skin care emollient.
+Vegetable Butters are becoming more wildly incorporated into cosmetics and skin care products as they are rich in beneficial nutrients.
 Butters can contribute to the viscosity and stability of emulsions, and they give rigidity to stick products such as lotion bars and balms.